juhasev/sample-ninja-help/help-registration-reports.md

 SampleNinja can reject registration for variety of reasons:

-- Is out of country
+- Is out of country (Configurable Sub Panel Settings -> Security)
-- Is using public VPN
+- Is using public VPN (Configurable Sub Panel Settings -> Security)
-- Is using corporate VPN
+- Is using corporate VPN (Configurable Sub Panel Settings -> Security)
-- Is bot
+- Is bot (Configurable Sub Panel Settings -> Security)
+- Email address's domain cannot accept email (missing MX or Mail Exchange record)
+- Duplicate (Machine fingerprint matches exatly some body else, these are not blocked but review is recommended)
+- Email address provided produces a permanent bounce (email does not exist)

-The above detection can be turned on/off in the sub panel settings.
+Some of the security features can be turned on/off in the **Sub Panel -> Security** settings.
 If your panel is B2B we recommend that you allow corporate VPNs.

+Additionally we scan for email addresses that you have already blacklisted.
+SampleNinja also maintains a blacklist list for email domains that are known to be bad actors.
+Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

+> Only if we all team up we make the future of research better.
+Your contribution is appreciated.

-Additionally registration can get rejected if
+To recoup you registration will be rejected if you

-- Provide a fake email domain that cannot receive email
 - Provide an email address that is blacklisted
-- Provide an email address domain that is blacklisted
+- Provide an email address that contains a domain name that is blacklisted
-- Failed to confirm email address
-- Email address bounces

 ## Sources tab
 Provides details which recruitment sources are the most active in the past month.